Ate329/cloudflare-DDNS-script/README.md

 dns_record_ipv6=""  # Only used if use_same_record_for_ipv6 is set to "no" ttl=1  # Or any value between 120 and 7200 (1 for automatic)
 proxied=false  # Or true
+auto_create_records="yes"  # Set to "no" to skip creating non-existent records

 ### Telegram notification settings (optional)
 notify_me_telegram="no"  # Or "yes"